 Welcome to the UNESCO Geopark of Haute Provence!
 Geoparks are territories labeled by UNESCO, for their geological heritage but also their remarkable cultural, natural and intangible heritage.
 169 geoparks exist in the world in 2021.
-That of Haute Provence was the first to be created, in 2000.
+The one in Haute Provence was the first to be created in 2000.
 The Haute Provence Geopark offers you a journey through 300 million years of Earth history.

-From the Carboniferous rainforest, seas populated by strange creatures from the Secondary and Tertiary eras, to traces of Quaternary glaciations, these different periods have shaped the landscapes of today.
+From the Carboniferous rainforest, seas populated by strange creatures from the Secondary and Tertiary eras, to traces of Quaternary glaciations, these different periods have shaped today’s landscapes.

-Of the 67 communes of the Alpes de Haute Provence over which the Geopark extends, the diversity is striking.
-The different types of rocks, inherited from the region's geological past, give characteristic colors to the landscapes of Haute Provence: the gullies formed by the erosion of black marls, the clues formed by Jurassic limestone rocks, the red traces left by gypsum deposits...
+Of the 67 cities of the Alpes de Haute Provence over which the Geopark extends, the diversity is striking.
+The different types of rocks, inherited from the region's geological past, give characteristic colors to the landscapes of Haute Provence: the gullies formed by the erosion of black marls, the Clues formed by Jurassic limestone rocks, the red traces left by gypsum deposits...

 The Geopark also lists many fossil sites, such as the Ammonite slab concentrating 1.500 fossils of ammonites, nautiluses or pentacrines on 320 m² at the exit of Digne les Bains (direction Barles): unique in the world and envied by the Japanese to such an extent that a molding is exhibited in the town of Kamaïshi!